Blue Ridge Parkway

 Planners saw long-term benefits for the project as well, recognizing that tourism would strengthen the economy of communities surrounding the Parkway.

-The Blue Ridge Parkway in NC - More than just a Scenic Drive in the Blue Ridge Mountains
+More than just a Scenic Drive in the Blue Ridge Mountains

 Two hundred fifty-two miles of the Blue Ridge Parkway wind from the town of Cherokee, NC to the Virginia border.
 Some of the main Parkway attractions include: